 Central Africa Medical Mission

 With God’s help, hundreds of thousands of patients in Zambia and Malawi have been touched by the work of the Central Africa Medical Mission (CAMM).
+Together, the clinics in Zambia and Malawi serve close to 60,000 patients a year.
+Each clinic day begins with devotion so that all in attendance can hear the Good News of their Savior.
 Learn more about the history of the WELS Central Africa Medical Mission.

 Lutheran Mission Rural Health Centre – Zambia